jillix/bind-filter/README.md

 ## Changelog

 ### dev
- - Write here changes in dev...
+ - added `operatorOrder` option that tells the UI the order in which operators should be displayed

 ### v1.0.0
  - Initial release